The rational homology of spaces of long links: Introduction

-Now we are going to state the second and the most important result of this paper.
-Actually, this result solves a conjecture of Munson-Voli\'c.
-Here is this conjecture.
-In \cite{mun_vol09}, B. Munson and I. Voli\'c built a cosimplicial space (we denote it by $ \mathcal{K}_d^{m\bullet}$) that gives a cosimplicial model for the space $\overline{\mathcal{L}}_m^d$ of long links of $m$ strands in $\mathbb{R}^d$, when $d \geq 4$.
+We now state the second and the most important result of this paper, which solves a conjecture of Munson-Voli\'c.
+In \cite{mun_vol09}, B. Munson and I. Voli\'c build a cosimplicial space (we denote it by $ \mathcal{K}_d^{m\bullet}$) that gives a cosimplicial model for the space $\overline{\mathcal{L}}_m^d$ of long links of $m$ strands in $\mathbb{R}^d$, when $d \geq 4$.
 They also define two spectral sequences that converge respectively to the homotopy and cohomology of the space $\overline{\mathcal{L}}_m^d$ of long links.
 In this paper, we look at the homology Bousfield-Kan spectral sequence associated to $\mathcal{K}^{m\bullet}_d$, which converges to the homology $H_*(\overline{\mathcal{L}}_m^d)$ (this is a consequence of Theorem~\ref{thm1}).

-\begin{conj} \emph{[Munson-voli\'c]} This spectral sequence collapses at the $E^2$ page rationally for $d \geq 4$. \end{conj}
+\begin{conj} \emph{[Munson-Voli\'c]} This spectral sequence collapses at the $E^2$ page rationally for $d \geq 4$. \end{conj}

-\begin{thm} For $d > 5$, the homology Bousfield-Kan spectral sequence associated to the Munson-Voli\'c cosimplicial model $\mathcal{K}_d^{m\bullet}$ for the space of long links with $m$ strands in $\mathbb{R}^d$ collapses at the $E^2$ page rationally. \end{thm}
+\begin{thm} For $d \geq 4$, the homology Bousfield-Kan spectral sequence associated to the Munson-Voli\'c cosimplicial model $\mathcal{K}_d^{m\bullet}$ for the space of long links of $m$ strands in $\mathbb{R}^d$ collapses at the $E^2$ page rationally. \end{thm}